stuin/Solisp-Engine/Solisp.md

 * Max Num:
 	Will not store more than Num cards
 * Overflow Num:
-	Any cards past Num will be hidden and unuseable
+	Any cards past Num will be hidden
 * Filter Pattern:
 	Can only store Deck in these orders/arrangements
-* Filter-Open Pattern Deck:
+* Filter_Open Pattern Deck:
 	Filter but can start with any card
 * Start Num Num:
 	Delt Num hidden and Num revealed cards at the beginning